Preparing for a Kidney Transplant

 If a compatible living donor is not available, your name will be placed on a waiting list for a deceased-donor kidney.
 Because there are fewer available kidneys than there are people waiting for a transplant, the waiting list continues to grow.
 The waiting time for a deceased donor kidney can be a year or longer.

-Whether you are waiting for a donated kidney or whether your transplant surgery is already scheduled, work to stay healthy.
+Whether you are waiting for a donated kidney, or your transplant surgery is already scheduled, you should work to stay healthy.
 Being healthy can make it more likely that you will be ready for the transplant surgery when the time comes.
 It may also help speed your recovery from surgery.
-Work to:
+Please follow the recommendations below:

 - Take your medications as prescribed.